tymyrddin/blue-honey/source/index.rst

 ===========================================

 With deception technology, the environment is populated with decoys: fake endpoints, files, services, databases, users, computers, and other resources that mimic assets.
-The intent is to To lure adversaries away from legitimate targets and detect intruders in the early stages of an attack, both key to minimising damage.
+The intent is to lure adversaries away from legitimate targets and detect intruders in the early stages of an attack, both key to minimising damage.

 .. toctree::